TechCavern/WaveTact/README.md

 ===========
 - By default, everyone is given their permissions based on channel status.
 Voiced is representative of trusted
 - By default, authors are given trusted status
 - Permissions work in conjunction with NickServ.
 It has been tested with Anope & Atheme.
-Other services may work, but is not guranteed.
+Other services may work, but is not guaranteed.

 PermLevels
 ==========